rmuchall/meta-validator/README.md

     }
 });
 ```
-When using custom error messages you can use the following text replacement codes:<br/>
+When using custom error messages the following text replacement codes are available:<br/>

 | Identifier      | Description                                           |
 |-----------------|-------------------------------------------------------|